Curriculum (beginning 2023-2024)

 Mandatory Lower division

 • CRSN 55 Service Learning Practicum (F, W, S, 2 units each): Needs to be taken twice.
 Introduction to service-learning theory and practice for students engaging in service-learning work in Rachel Carson College, Rachel Carson College-related projects, campus, and community environmental stewardship and service organizations, or public agencies.
 CRSN 55 is offered in the Fall, Winter, and Spring quarters.
 Students planning on declaring the minor need to take CRSN 55 twice.
 Students in the minor enroll with the permission of the instructor.
 Enrollment is restricted to Rachel Carson College members.
 Enrollment is limited to 40.
-It may be repeated up to three times (General Education Code: PR-S.) S. Watrous
+It may be repeated up to three times (General Education Code: PR-S.) A. Muse

 Upper-division (A minimum of 25 upper-division units are required)